 Based on decades of experience in supporting thousands of families, Inclusion Alberta finds that families who have access to a Family Managed Supports Resource Centre are in a far better position to plan for an inclusive life, determine needed supports and negotiate an FMS agreement with PDD than families who are on their own.
 On average twice as many families decide that FMS the best option for funding support when they can access the FMS Resource Centre.

-Currently Inclusion Alberta is only funded to operate one Resource Centre for people served by PDD’s Calgary Regional Office.
-Inclusion Alberta has proposals in front of government for resource centres throughput the province.
+Currently Inclusion Alberta is only funded to operate a resource centre in the Calgary and Grande Prairie regions.
 If you are interested in helping to advocate for additional community FMS resource centres, please contact Inclusion Alberta.

 Arranging for FMS is a negotiation between the family and regional PDD staff.
 The family brings deep knowledge of the person’s vision and a plan to support a rich life in community.
 The family wants enough hours of support to implement the part of their plan that requires FMS paid staff.
 Regional staff bring their knowledge of the way FMS works in the region.
 Regional staff want to assure that the family understands and agrees to FMS requirements and that there are good reasons for the number of hours of support the family wants FMS to pay for.

 FMS is administered through PDD Regional Offices (find yours here).
 Each region administers the same FMS policy, but there are differences in policy interpretation and differences in practice from one region to another.